 Our projected cash needs and projected sources of liquidity depend upon, among other things, our actual results, and the timing and amount of our expenditures.
 As we continue to grow our mobile services, we expect an initial funding period to grow a new product as well as negative working capital impacts from the timing of device-related cash flows when we sell the handset or tablet to customers pursuant to equipment installment plans.
-Free cash flow was \$1.8 billion and \$3.2 billion for the three and six months ended June 30, 2020, respectively, and \$1.1 billion and \$1.7 billion for the three and six months ended June 30, 2019, respectively.
-See table below for factors impacting free cash flow during the three and six months ended June 30, 2020 compared to the corresponding prior periods.
-As of June 30, 2020, the amount available under our credit facilities was approximately \$4.7 billion and cash on hand was approximately \$1.9 billion.
+Free cash flow was \$1.9 billion and \$3.2 billion for the three and six months ended June 30, 2020, respectively, and \$1.1 billion and \$1.8 billion for the three and six months ended June 30, 2020, respectively, and \$1.1 billion and \$1.8 billion for the three and six months ended June 30, 2020, the amount available under our credit facilities was approximately \$4.7 billion and cash on hand was approximately \$2.1 billion.
 We expect to utilize free cash flow, cash on hand and availability under our credit facilities as well as future refinancing transactions to further extend the maturities of our obligations.
 The timing and terms of any refinancing transactions will be subject to market conditions among other considerations.
 Additionally, we may, from time to time, and depending on market conditions and other factors, use cash on hand and the proceeds from securities offerings or other borrowings to retire our debt through open market purchases, privately negotiated purchases, tender offers or redemption provisions.
 We believe we have sufficient liquidity from cash on hand, free cash flow and Charter Operating's revolving credit facility as well as access to the capital markets to fund our projected cash needs.

-We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including mergers and acquisitions as well as distributions to our parent companies for stock repurchases and dividends.
+We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including mergers and acquisitions as well as stock repurchases and dividends.
 Charter's target leverage of net debt to the last twelve months Adjusted EBITDA remains at 4 to 4.5 times Adjusted EBITDA, and up to 3.5 times Adjusted EBITDA at the Charter Operating level.
 Our leverage ratio was 4.3 times Adjusted EBITDA as of June 30, 2020.
 As Adjusted EBITDA grows, we expect to increase the total amount of our indebtedness to maintain leverage within Charter's target leverage range.
 During the three and six months ended June 30, 2020, Charter purchased approximately 2.0 million and 6.5 million of Charter Class A common stock for approximately \$1.0 billion and \$3.2 billion, respectively, and during the three and six months ended June 30, 2019, Charter purchased approximately 2.2 million and 4.9 million shares, respectively, of Charter Class A common stock for approximately \$837 million and \$1.7 billion, respectively.